 Toss all of your ingredients into a big bowl, sprinkle on a bit of salt (since salt enhances the flavor of every little thing), and toss to your heart’s content.

 Then plop it all into your pineapple shell and keep it in the fridge until dinner.
+(As an alternative to grilling your pineapple, you can also whip up this Spicy Pineapple Mango Salsa if you’ve got extra ingredients on hand!)

 Or grab that reserved bag of tortilla chips and nibble away a bit before the chicken is ready.